 My 8 Simple Smoothies You Should Know How to Make post is the second most popular post ever on Wholefully—and for good reason!
 Those simple smoothies are a great primer to smoothie-making.
 They use simple ingredients that you recognize and the smoothies are all delicious!

 But the absolutely number one negative comment I get on that post is from banana-haters (or banana-lovers who are sadly allergic)—why do they all have to use bananas?
-Well, I love the sweetness and creaminess a frozen banana adds to a smoothie, but I HEARD you, friends.
-And today, we’ve got a whole new set of eight smoothies for you—and this time, there isn’t a single banana in sight!
+Well, I love the sweetness and creaminess a frozen banana adds to fruit smoothies, but I HEARD you, friends.
+And today, we’ve got a whole new set of eight fruit smoothie recipes for you—and this time, there isn’t a single banana in sight!

 Even better than that, all the smoothies are dairy-free and contain no added sugar—making them paleo and vegan-friendly.